 If your mortgage is more than you can handle, contact your lender and ask what you can do to get current.
 If they can’t help, get in touch with a federal housing counselor.
 You can avoid foreclosure by selling if worse comes to worst.

-You don't have to leave your home in order to get your finances under control.
-When you sell to EasyKnock, you can keep paying rent until you're ready to buy the property back or move.
-Get your equity and get back in control of your finances – contact EasyKnock today.
+Whatever the reasons for having bad credit, there are ways out.
+You don’t have to leave your home in order to get your finances under control.
+When you sell to EasyKnock, you can keep paying rent until you’re ready to buy the property back or move.
+Convert your equity and get back in control of your finances – contact EasyKnock today.